 There are also headlines streaming from investing.com and other news aggregators, and a trending now feature gives you a snapshot of what is happening currently in the market, similar to a static market screener.

-Overall, Markets.com has a very good foundation for research.
+Overall, Markets.com has a good foundation for research.
 However, there is room for improvement as the broker trails other multi-asset brokers such as IG, City Index, and CMC Markets.
-Adding content from in-house analysts, such as a heatmap and more advanced stock screeners, would make Markets.com’s research tools even better.
+Adding content from in-house analysts, a heatmap tool, or more advanced stock screener, would improve Markets.com’s research offering.

 Platforms & Tools